catheraaine/til/html/optgroup.md

   </select>

 ```
-A better option is to group the countries into continents, which increases readability within the drop down menu.
+A better way is to group the countries into continents, which increases readability within the drop down menu.
 This is done with the `<optgroup>` tag.

 ```html
   <select>